ArthurGareginyan/all-meta-tags/readme.txt

 * The menu item of the plugin is renamed.
 * The "Author" tab on the settings page is removed.
 * Content of the "Support" tab on the settings page is updated.
-* Copyright of plugin files is changed to the "Space X-Chimp Studio".
+* Copyright of plugin files is changed to the "Space X-Chimp".
 * The "Support" tab renamed to the "Support Me".
 * The "Usage" tab renamed to the "Usage Instructions".